DDNStorage/exascaler-cloud-terraform/gcp/README.md

 ## Authentication

-Before deploy Terraform code for Google Cloud Platform, you need to authenticate using [User Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default).
-The easiest way to do this is to run `gcloud auth application-default login` command:
+Before deploy Terraform code for Google Cloud Platform, you need to authenticate using Google Cloud SDK.

+If you are running Terraform on your workstation, you can authenticate using [User Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default):
 ```
 $ gcloud auth application-default login
 ```